BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Arthur Rinderknech and Christopher O'Connell are set to meet at the Adelaide on January 6, 2025 in a hard-court singles match.
 Rinderknech enters with a 16–19 record on hard courts in 2025, while O'Connell has posted a 18–13 mark on hard courts this season.
-Based on Elo ratings, this projects as a tight matchup with neither player holding more than a slight statistical edge.
+Elo ratings suggest a modest statistical edge for Rinderknech, but the gap is not overwhelming.
 Their head-to-head is currently level, with each player having recorded 3 wins.

 Recent form has been mixed for both players, with Rinderknech and O'Connell alternating wins and losses across their last few singles outings.